Why Level 1 Background Checks Can Be a Big Mistake

 The Difference Between FBI Background Check and Level 1 Background Checks

-An FBI Background Check is one of the most extensive and thorough background checks available.
-The FBI website refers to the report issued by the FBI as an “Identity History Summary”.
-This background check will include a summary of all a person’s criminal history reported to the FBI.
+An FBI Background Investigation is one of the most extensive and thorough background checks available.
+The FBI website refers to the report issued by the FBI as an “Identity History Summary”.1 This background check will include a summary of a person’s criminal history reported to the FBI.
 It includes all arrests and any time someone has ever been fingerprinted, for any reason.

 Using a person’s fingerprints ensures inaccuracy that can be caused by the level 1 check, which is a name-only check.
 Due to the use of aliases or false identification, a names-only check is much less effective.